 Less than an hour to several hours.
 It depends on whether the doctor decides to fix any problems at the same time.

-Although the procedure is not painful, you may feel the following discomfort:
+Although the procedure is not painful, you may feel:

 Immediately following the procedure:

 When you return home after the procedure, be sure to follow your doctor's instructions.

 The doctor will examine the x-rays.
 Your doctor will discuss the findings and any necessary treatment options with you.

 Call your doctor if any of these occur: